Search by Tags

 $ docker push <your-dockerhub-username>/opencl-image

-These instructions assume that the Docker Hub credentials are already set up on the board.
+First, pull it from your dockerhub account to the board.
+In the terminal of your board: Warning: These instructions assumes that the dockerhub credentials are already set up on the board.
 If you did not setup your credentials yet, execute docker login

 # docker pull <your-dockerhub-username>/opencl-image